Board of Directors

 Morgan Gough is a Quantitative Analyst at Connor, Clark & Lunn Investment Management.
 Prior to joining CC&L IM, Morgan founded Alpha Numerics Capital Management, Ltd., where he built and implemented successful equity trading algorithms; he has also served a brief stint as a consultant.
 Morgan earned a Bachelor of Commerce degree (honours) from UBC.

-Jodi is a Chartered Accountant in the U.S. and Cross Border Taxation Services practice of the Chartered Accounting firm KPMG.
-Prior to obtaining her Chartered Accountant designation, Jodi completed her Bachelor of Commerce degree in International Business at the University of Victoria.
+Jodi is a Partner in the U.S. & Cross Border Taxation Services practice of the Chartered Accounting firm of KPMG.
+Prior to obtaining her Chartered Accountant designation, Jodi completed her Bachelor of Commerce degree in International Business at the Univ. of Victoria.
 Jodi has volunteered with a number of not-for-profit organizations, including work in Victoria, Nova Scotia, Uganda and Egypt.
 In addition, she has worked with several not-for-profit clients at KPMG.
-Jodi’s accounting and analytical skills, together with her knowledge of not for profit operations, are an asset to the Centre.
-Jodi’s other interests include dance, hiking and Celtic fiddle.
+Jodi’s accounting and analytical skills, together with her knowledge of not for profit operations, are an asset to the Crisis Centre.
+Jodi’s other interests include dance, hiking & Celtic fiddle.
+In 2017, Jodi received the annual Women in Finance, PEAK Award in the Rising Star category.

-Doug has worked for corporate and not-for profit organizations for over 20 years in senior finance & accounting roles.
+Doug has worked for corporate and not-for profit organizations for over 20 years in senior Finance & accounting roles and currently is the Director of Finance, First United Church Community Ministry Society.
 He holds an MBA from the University of BC and is a CPA with a CGA legacy designation.
 He has been involved in the community in a voluntary capacity for a number of years.
-Doug currently serves as President of the Board for the North Shore Stroke Recovery Centre and has previously held Board roles with BC Stroke Recovery Association, Autism Society of BC and Mt.
-Seymour United Church.
+Doug currently serves as President of the Board for the North Shore Stroke recovery Centre and has previously held Board roles with BC Stroke Recovery association, Autism Society of BC and Mt Seymour United church.
 Doug’s community involvement includes 13 years as a member of North Shore Search & Rescue and ten years as a youth soccer coach for the North Shore Girls Soccer Club.

 Sandy Biggerstaff, Executive Director